Spectral Characters of a class of Integrable Representations of Toroidal Lie Algebras: Introduction

 \section{Introduction}

-A $k$-toroidal Lie algebra $\cal T(\lie g)$ associated to a finite-dimensional complex simple Lie algebra $\lie g_{\fn}$ is the universal central extension of the Lie algebra of polynomial maps from $(\mathbb{C}^\ast)^k$ to $\lie g_\fn$.
-They are a natural generalization of the affine Kac-Moody Lie algebras $\lie g_{aff}$ whose representation theory has been a subject of interest for the past three decades \cite{C1,CG1,CM,CPloop,CP,Kac,R2,VV}.
-In contrast to the one-dimensional center of $\lie g_{aff}$, the $k$-toroidal Lie algebras have a $\Z^k$-graded infinite-dimensional center and this makes the study of the integrable representations of these Lie algebras more interesting and involved.
-In recent years the category of integrable representations of toroidal Lie algebras and its quotients by central ideals of finite co-dimension have been studied in a number of papers \cite{CFK,CL,FL,Kh,KL,NS,S,R3,R05,RSF} and the simple objects of the category $\cal I_\fn$ of integrable $\cal T(\lie g)$-modules with finite-dimensional weight spaces have been classified in \cite{R3, Kh}.
-In this paper we continue with our study and determine the structure of the full subcategory $\cal I_\fn^{\bast}$ of $\cal I _\fn$ consisting of $\cal T(\lie g)$-modules on which the center acts non-trivially.
+Toroidal Lie algebras are generalizations of affine Kac-Moody Lie algebras.
+In \cite{MRY,MR} a $k$-toroidal Lie algebra $\cal T_k(\lie g)$ was defined as the universal central extension of the Lie algebra of polynomial maps from $(\mathbb{C}^\ast)^k$ to a finite-type Kac-Moody Lie algebra $\lie g_\fn$, for $k\in \mathbb N$.
+Ever since the structure and representation theory of these Lie algebras have been extensively studied.
+In contrast to the one-dimensional center of an affine Kac-Moody Lie algebra $\lie g_{aff}$, the $k$-toroidal Lie algebras have a $\Z^k$-graded infinite-dimensional center and this makes the study of their representations more interesting.
+The representation theory of $\lie g_{aff}$ has been a subject of interest for the past three decades\cite{C1,CG1,CM,CPloop,CP,Kac,R2,VV}.
+In recent years, many of the methods that were developed to study the latter have been extended to study integrable representations of toroidal Lie algebras and its quotients by central ideals of finite co-dimension \cite{CFK,CL,FL,Kh,KL,NS,S,R3,R05,RSF}.
+In this paper we continue with the project.

+Let $\cal I_{fin}$ be the category of integrable $\cal T_k(\lie g)$-modules with finite-dimensional weight spaces and let $\cal I_{fin}^\bast$ be the full subcategory of $\cal I_\fn$ consisting of $\cal T_k(\lie g)$-modules on which the central elements act non-trivially.
+The simple objects of the category $\cal I_\fn$ have been classified in \cite{R3, Kh}.
+It is however known that the category $\cal I_{fin}^\bast$ is not semisimple.
+One is therefore interested in the descriptions of the blocks of the category.
+In this paper we study the subcategory of finite-length objects in $\cal I_{fin}^\bast$ and in certain cases, give a parametrization for the blocks of this subcategory.